CHMOSE023/Computer-Graphics-Programing-in-Opengl-With-Cplusplus-VS-Cmake/README.md

 # Computer Graphics Programing in Opengl with c++
+Computer Graphics Programming in OpenGL with C++.
 Since there is no official repository with the book's program code, I took it upon myself to create this repository to help the book's readers access the code quickly and easily.

 ---------
 ## Build & Run